-Before you start mining Bitcoin, it’s useful to understand what mining really means.
+Before you know how to mine bitcoins, it’s useful to understand what mining really means.
 Mining is the process of running SHA256 double round hash verification processes in order to validate transactions and provide the requisite security for the public ledger of the bitcoin network.
-The speed at which you mine is measured in hashes per second.
+Speed of hashes per seconds measure bitcoin mining.

 To learn more about bitcoin mining hardware, see our hardware page or compare available systems at Bitcoinx’s bitcoin hardware comparison page.